Follow This Formula to Use German Comparatives and Superlatives

 Most of the time you’ll be using comparatives or superlatives in the nominative case, but be aware that the accusative can also be used.

-In the above case, the adjective compares two things (“I” and “you”) in the nominative.
+In the first example, the adjective compares two things (“I” and “you”) in the nominative.
 No one is doing something to someone or something else.

-You’ll notice here that the accusative works just the same as it normally does, changing ich (I) to mich and du (you) to dich.
+In the second example, you’ll notice that the accusative works just the same as it normally does, changing ich (I) to mich and du (you) to dich.
 Just remember to put that als in there.

-In this case, the flowers are being acted upon by me, therefore they go in the plural, accusative case with a weak ending due to the definite article, which means the adjective will end in -en.
+In the third example, the flowers are being acted upon by me, therefore they go in the plural, accusative case with a weak ending due to the definite article, which means the adjective will end in -en.

 If all this seems a bit overwhelming, don’t worry.